On the Benefits of Weight Normalization for Overparameterized Matrix Sensing: Numerical experiments

 Under various choices of the condition number $\kappa$, we compare the convergence behavior of RGD on problem \eqref{problem} with random initialization, against that of GD on \eqref{Burer_Monteiro} with small random initialization.

-In this experiment, we consider target matrices with large condition numbers, i.e., $\kappa\in\{10,20,30\}$.
-Other parameters are set as $m=10, r=5, r_A=3$, and $n=3000$.
-The squared reconstruction error versus the number of iterations is plotted in Figure \ref{fig:dif_kappa_sub}.
-We observe that WN enables RGD to converge linearly to zero after an initial phase, regardless of the condition number $\kappa$.
+In this experiment, we consider target matrices with large condition numbers, i.e., $\kappa\in\{50,75,100\}$.
+We set $m=10, r=5, r_A=3$, and $n=60000$.
+The squared reconstruction error versus the number of iterations is plotted in Figure \ref{fig:dif_kappa_large}.
+We observe that WN enables RGD to converge linearly to zero after a saddle phase, regardless of the condition number $\kappa$.
 This is consistent with our theoretical result in Theorem \ref{theorem_random}.
 In contrast, GD slows down to a sublinear rate after its initial phase, yielding substantially larger errors at the same iteration count.